Q. What kind of entity is Steamboat Springs Area Fire Protection District?

 Q. Where are SSFR’s fire stations?

-A. SSFR has two fire stations.
-The one we call the Mountain Fire Station is located at 2600 Pine Grove Road, Steamboat Springs – just south of the Tennis Center.
-The second fire station is located at 840 Yampa, Steamboat Springs, and houses additional fire apparatus.
-When the new station at 137 10th Street, Steamboat Springs opens in Fall of 2024, the 840 Yampa station/facility will be vacated and on duty staff and their equipment will be housed in the new fire station.
-When the new station opens, SSFR’s Emergency Services personnel will not have to run to a different building to answer calls.
+A. SSFR has three fire stations we operate from.
+The one we call Fire Station #1 was completed in February of 2025 and is located at 1015 Oak Street in downtown Steamboat Springs.
+The one we call Fire Station #2 is located at 2600 Pine Grove Road, Steamboat Springs – just south of the Tennis Center.
 We also own a portion of a building called the ambulance barn, which is located at 911 Yampa Street, Steamboat Springs.
-A wildland brush truck is stored there and it is currently where full-time staff sleeps.
+A wildland brush truck is stored there, and it is currently where our seasonal wildland firefighters work from.
 The ambulance barn is currently owned by SSAFPD and Routt County Search and Rescue.

 Q. Is Routt County Search and Rescue affiliated with the SSAFPD?